9 Steps to get your property appraisal report for valuation

 The three fundamental valuation techniques are the market, income capitalisation, and cost approaches.

 The following is a brief overview of the essential property appraisal methods.
-You may thoroughly understand the techniques by checking out the 5 Property Valuation Methods You May Not Know About guide.

 1. Market approach (Sales comparison approach)